dojo/docs/dojo/data/api.Read.rst

     //    description:
     //        The close() method is intended for instructing the store to 'close' out
     //        any information associated with a particular request.
 In general, this API
-    //        expects to recieve as a parameter a request object returned from a fetch.
+    //        expects to receive as a parameter a request object returned from a fetch.
     //        It will then close out anything associated with that request, such as
     //        clearing any internal datastore caches and closing any 'open' connections.
     //        For some store implementations, this call may be a no-op.